RevathiPutrevu/Exploratory-Data-Analysis-with-Python/README.md

 **Conclusion & Recommendations**: Provided recommendations to improve the company's business about the demand of different restaurants and cuisines, to help them enhance their customer experience and improve the business

-All the project deliverables including the data set, data dictionary and analysis files have been uploaded under the docs folder.
+All the project deliverables including the data set, data dictionary and analysis files ([EDA Using Python](https://revathiputrevu.github.io/Exploratory-Data-Analysis-with-Python/)) have been uploaded under the docs folder.

 **Note**: This project has been done as a Capstone project as a part of the online certification course offered by Texas McCombs School of Business in collaboration with Great Learning.